Dormer Loft Conversion Cost

 The cost can, of course, depend on the quality of the conversion and the materials you choose, as well as the price variation between different contractors and labourers.

-Extra costs will also incur depending on the type of room you are building.
-For example, if you want to build a bathroom space, you will need to pay out for plumbing and fittings.
+Extra costs will also incur depending on the type of room you are converting your loft into.
+For example, if you want to add a full bathroom cost to your build, you will also need to pay out for plumbing and specialist fittings.

 What's Involved in a Dormer Loft Conversion?

-A loft conversion is a big job and takes a number of weeks to complete.
-If you can get a contractor to organise hiring labourers and tradespeople without any delays, and manage to keep good weather over the course of your project, then the work should plan out like this:
+If you find a contractor to organise hiring labourers and tradespeople without any delays, and manage to keep good weather over the course of your project, then this will make the conversion run smoothly.

-If the roof structure is changing, this will happen next.
+• Week 2: Adapting the Roof Structure - If the roof structure is changing, this will happen next.
 Extra supports may be installed if needed.
-For a roof light conversion, the windows will go in now.
+For a rooflight conversion, the windows will go in now.
 For a dormer conversion, the dormer will be constructed.

-Any windows that haven't gone in yet will be fitted.
+• Week 4: Fitting Windows and Internal Walls - Any windows that haven't gone in yet will be fitted.
 The floor will be laid with any ventilation as needed.
-The plasterboard will be fitted, and any internal walls built.
+The plasterboard will be fitted, and any internal walls will be built.

-During this week, any unfinished jobs will be completed.
-If your contractor is responsible for the decorating, that will happen during this week.
-The scaffolding will also come down during this week.
+• Week 6: Wrapping Up - During this week, any unfinished jobs will be completed.
+If your contractor is responsible for the decorating, this will be one of the final jobs, along with a general clean-up and taking down any scaffolding.

 Building Regulations & Planning Permission for a Dormer Loft Conversion

 If you share a wall with a neighbour, you will need a surveyor and a legal professional to create a Party Wall Agreement.
-In this, you will get permission from the owners of surrounding properties to go ahead with construction on the walls that you share.
+Surveyor rates can vary between £150 and £200 per hour with the final cost potentially amounting to around £1,000.

 There are several dormer loft conversion ideas, and the one most suited to your property will depend on the type of house (terraced, semi-detached, detached) and your existing roof shape.